vovapasko/dmc-front/techdoc.md

 ## Resume

-My dear friend its not over, its only the start of a very wonderful adventure in angular world.
-If you're tired or don't want to spend your time reading how it works you can skip the next section.
-It's not a problem if you don't read an explanation, explanation for scared boys and I hope you are not scared, boy.
-So don't read how to code, close this doc and just go to coding.
+My dear friend its not over, its only start of very wonderful adventure in angular world.
+If you're tired or dont want to spend your time in reading how it works you can skip next section.
+Its not problem if you dont read explanation, explanation for scared boys and I hope you are not scared boy.
+So dont read how to code, close this doc and just go to coding.
 "Luck loves the brave"

 # Source code